bibleexchange/courses/poetry/306_ecclesiastes_chapter-7.md

 There are challenging and difficult statements which should be understood in their context, and in the context of the Bible as a whole.
 It appears the Preacher is mainly warning against extremism, and against the presumption that one can find the answer to every question in life.

+### A. DO THINGS IN MODERATION (15-22)

+Reading list on moderation: Proverbs 25:27; Isaiah 5:11; 1 Corinthians 8:9; 1 Corinthians 9:25; Galatians 5:13; Ephesians 5:1; Philippians 4:5.

-	- Why Do the Wicked Prosper?
+#### 1. Why Do the Wicked Prosper?

 > 15 All things have I seen in the days of my vanity: there is a just man that perisheth in his righteousness, and there is a wicked man that prolongeth his life in his wickedness.

+If we really believe with them that they are getting ahead by sin, we are caught in their deception.

+The prologing of life although may be IN wickedness but it is not because of it.

+Also, a life prologed in wickedness is space for repentance and not prologing the "inevitable".
+In Revelation 2:21, God had given even Jezebel space to repent.

+The truth is, The righteous don't ALWAYS prosper carnally, nor do the wicked ALWAYS suffer carnally.

+Find the right balance of living: Avoid extremism in wickedness and foolishness, lest you die before your time.

-	- Too Righteous?
+#### 2. Too Righteous?
 Too Wise?
 Too Wicked?

 > 16 Be not righteous over much; neither make thyself over wise: why shouldest thou destroy thyself ?
 17 Be not over much wicked, neither be thou foolish: why shouldest thou die before thy time?
 18 It is good that thou shouldest take hold of this; yea, also from this withdraw not thine hand: for he that feareth God shall come forth of them all.
 19 Wisdom strengtheneth the wise more than ten mighty men which are in the city.

+Do not ever refrain from true righteousness and wisdom.
+Fearing God will help one escape extremism.
+Wisdom is a source of strength.

+Find the right balance of living: Avoid extremism in seeking to be righteous and wise, lest you destroy yourself.

-	- What's that Mote in your eye?
+#### 3. What's that in your eye?

 > 20 For there is not a just man upon earth, that doeth good, and sinneth not.
 21 Also take no heed unto all words that are spoken; lest thou hear thy servant curse thee: 22 For oftentimes also thine own heart knoweth that thou thyself likewise hast cursed others.

+##### a.
+Hypocrisy and Self-Righteousness

+Scripture on Hypocrisy: Matthew 23:27,28; Luke 6:41,46; Romans 2:1; Galatians 6:3; 1 John 4:20

+> Luke 6:41 &mdash; And why beholdest thou the mote that is in thy brother's eye, but perceivest not the beam that is in thine own eye?

 Where are you standing?

 > 1 Corinthians 10:12 &mdash; Wherefore let him that thinketh he standeth take heed lest he fall.

-Verse 15-22:

- A. DO THINGS IN MODERATION (15-22)
-      1. The righteous don't always prosper, nor do the wicked always suffer
-         a.
-Avoid extremism in seeking to righteous and wise, lest you destroy yourself
-         b.
-Avoid extremism in wickedness and foolishness, lest you die before your time
-      2. Don't refrain from true righteousness and wisdom
-         a.
-Fearing God will help one escape extremism
-         b.
-Wisdom is a source of strength
-         c.
-But no one is perfect
-      3. Don't take to heart everything you hear
+##### b.
+Don't take to heart everything you hear

-         a.
-You may hear another curse you
-         b.
-Yet you have likely cursed someone at sometime
+ You may hear another curse you and yet you have likely cursed someone at sometime.

-	- I've Tried and Failed
+##### c.
+Remember in Humility your own failings.

+No man of his own strength is invincible or perfect even the wise.

+### B. WISDOM ALONE IS NOT THE ANSWER (v.
+23-29)

+#### 1. There are questions wisdom can't answer (v.
+23-25)

 > 23 All this have I proved by wisdom: I said, I will be wise; but it was far from me.
 24 That which is far off, and exceeding deep, who can find it out?
 25 I applied mine heart to know, and to search, and to seek out wisdom, and the reason of things, and to know the wickedness of folly, even of foolishness and madness:

-	- The Sinner is at a Disadvantage (Victim)
+Some things are beyond one's ability to find.
+No matter how hard and long you search.
+The preacher testifies, "I've Tried and Failed.""

+#### 2. A wicked woman is certainly to be avoided (v.26)

 > 26 And I find more bitter than death the woman, whose heart is snares and nets, and her hands as bands: whoso pleaseth God shall escape from her; but the sinner shall be taken by her.

-	- God Made Man Good, but Man is not Good
+It is not that he has learning nothing in his search, but there are things that are clear as day Which he found out in his search for wisdom.

+The wicked woman is more bitter than death and the sinner is at a disadvantage with here.

+He who pleases God shall escape from her, but the sinner shall be taken by her

+#### 3. A Good A good man is hard to find

 > 27 Behold, this have I found, saith the preacher, counting one by one, to find out the account: 28 Which yet my soul seeketh, but I find not: one man among a thousand have I found; but a woman among all those have I not found.
 29 Lo, this only have I found, that God hath made man upright; but they have sought out many inventions.

- B. WISDOM ALONE IS NOT THE ANSWER (23-29)
-      1. There are questions wisdom can't answer
-         a.
-Some things are beyond one's ability to find
-         b.
-No matter how hard and long you search
-      2. A wicked woman is certainly to be avoided
-         a.
-Which he found out in his search for wisdom
-         b.
-She is more bitter than death
-         c.
-He who pleases God shall escape from her, but the sinner shall be taken by her
-      3. A good man is hard to find
-         a.
-In his search, he found only one in a thousand
-         b.
-A good woman was even rarer
+God Made Man Good, but Man is not Good.
+In his search, the preacher found only one in a thousand.
+A good woman was even rarer.

+- Goodness, Purity, Uprightness, Virtue
+- Why is there a scarcity of "goodness"?
+- Is there truly a disparity of "goodness" between man and woman?

-         c.
-God made man upright, but man has sought out many schemes
+God made man upright, but man has sought out many schemes.

 ## Conclusion: Review Questions